Shahaf-F-S/Shahaf-F-S/README.md

 # Hi 👋 My name is Shahaf

-I am a self-taught programmer and software developer.
+I am a self-taught software developer.
 Alongside being a passionate developer, I have been a pianist, a clay sculptor, an Origami artist, and a painter, my whole life.
-I also sketch and draw, compose music for the piano, as well as write and compose songs of my own.
+I also sketch and draw, compose music for the piano, and write.

 I am a full-time Computer Science, Software Engineering, and Systems Engineering teacher in high school, and I work on side projects and my hobbies in my free time.